ItchyCatIII/Tools/README.md

 # Tools
-Just commiting some random tools far random purposes
+Just commiting some random tools for random purposes